Seven-Streams/Model_Checking/README.md

 We parse the TS simply in C++.

 We parse LTL formulas with antlr4.
 Then, we build an AST with a visitor.
+A formula will be stored as a tree.
+The relative classes are in `AST/Node.h`.

 After that, we try to simplify the formulas, and turned formulas into the formulas composed of: atom properties, `true`, `false`, `!`, `/\`, `U`.
+The relative implementations are in `Transform/Simplify.cpp`.

 ### Build the Product System

-First, we visit the AST to build the closure.
+First, we visit the AST to build the closure, which is implemented with a recursive method.

 Then, we sort all the formulas in the clousure by the lengths of formulas.
-Then, we build the elementary sets by dfs the closure, according to the lengths of formulas.
+Then, we build the elementary sets by dfs the closure, according to the lengths of formulas, which can easily ensure the consistent of the elementary set.
+The implementations are in `Transform/BuildElementarySet.cpp`.

-Then, we build the GNBA which accepts the input formula.

-Then, we transform the GNBA to its equivalent NBA.
+Then, we build the GNBA which accepts the negation of the input formula, and transform the GNBA to its equivalent NBA.
+The implementations are in `Transform/BuildNBA.cpp`.

-Then, we build the product system.

-### Check the persistence

-We used an on-the-fly algorithm to check the persistence, which is consisted of two layers of DFS.
+Then, we build the product system, and run a nested dfs.
+Here, we used an on-the-fly algorithm to check the persistence, which is consisted of two layers of DFS.
+The realization is in `CheckOnProduct/Product.cpp`.